American Sports Story: Casting

 By January 2023, John Landgraf stated that the series was "heading toward production" as there was a "fairly complete set of scripts" from Stu Zicherman, although no premiere date was set.
 In November 2023, it was reported that Josh Andrés Rivera, Patrick Schwarzenegger, Lindsay Mendez, Tony Yazbeck, Jake Cannavale, and Catfish Jean had joined the cast.

 Filming

 Principal photography began on April 3, 2023, in Jersey City, New Jersey.
 Filming was suspended in July due to the 2023 SAG-AFTRA strike, and resumed in December.
 Filming continued further in March 2024 at Camping World Stadium in Orlando, Florida.

 Release

 Broadcast

-The first season of American Sports Story premiered with its first two episodes on FX on September 17, 2024.
+American Sports Story premiered with its first two episodes on FX on September 17, 2024.
 Following its two-episode premiere, the series was released with one new episode each week leading up to the finale in November.
 In Canada, the series aired on the linear channel FX, with the first two episodes premiering on Tuesday, September 17, at 10 p.m.
 ET / 7 p.m.
 PT.
 Subsequent episodes air weekly on Tuesdays at the same time.